MaxWies/boki-benchmarks/README.md

 #### Log Engine Level ####
 Log engines collect statistics in csv format, e.g. latencies, append and read calls etc. After the benchmark the Manager VM gets the statistic files, combines them and finally visualize them.
 Note that log engines produce a lot of statistics data.
 The Manager VM must have enough disk space (multiple GB) to store the data.

 Log engines run a thread that continously writes data to files.
 A zookeeper command is send by the Manager VM to activate the thread on all log engines: `create /faas/stat/start $ENGINE_STAT_THREAD_INTERVAL`.
 The implementation for statistic collection in log engines uses pre-compile statements.
-If you extend IndiLog Or Boki and would like to use statistic collection compile the source code with the arguments in `config.mk`
+If you extend Ixe Or Boki and would like to use statistic collection compile the source code with the arguments in `config.mk`

 ## Common Issues ##

 ### Docker Swarm ###

-We encountered issues with docker swarm for IndiLog and Boki, respectively that lead to an invalid setup of the system.
+We encountered issues with docker swarm for Ixe and Boki, respectively that lead to an invalid setup of the system.
 Moreover, we observed sometimes that processes that use io_uring are not cleaned up properly after termination.
 To minimize the likelihood of issues we reboot all VMs (`scripts/exp_helper reboot-machines --base-dir=$MACHINE_SPEC_DIR`) before starting an experiment. `$MACHINE_SPEC_DIR` specifies the directory location of the machine-spec file `machines.json`

 If you run many experiments over several weeks on the same VMs consider to prune docker on all experiment VMs (`scripts/exp_helper prune-docker --base-dir=$MACHINE_SPEC_DIR`).
 This frees a lot of disk space.